Proxybat/UserCSS/Deviantart/DeviantArt DYWP/readme.md

+# This code is outdated!
+Please use at your own risk!
+I might even remove it to.
-# "Deviants You Watch" page Tweaks.
+## "Deviants You Watch" page Tweaks.

 Some minor tweaks for the "Deviants You Watch" page.
 ---